J0914/MidnightOil/README.md

 ## Structure Overview

 - Backend
   - The backend of this app was built using Python and Flask utilizing SqlAlchemy to interact with a PostgreSQL database.
-The ReSTful convention was followed in all backend API routes.
+The RESTful convention was followed in all backend API routes.

 - Frontend
   - The frontend of this app was built using React and Redux, utilizing CSS for styling.